-10 Conclusion
+11 Conclusion

-Obsidian lends itself well to the kind of experimentation with low-level GPU details that allow for the implementation of efficient kernels.
-This is illustrated in Section 6.2.
-The case study also show hows we can compose kernels and thus reuse prior effort.
+Obsidian lends itself well to the kind of experimentation with low-level GPU details that results in the generation of efficient kernels.
+This prototyping aspect is illustrated in Section 6.2.
+The case studies also show how programmers can compose kernels and thus reuse prior effort.